RobbenRoll/emgfit/docs/source/concepts.rst

 Central concepts
 ================
 Note that `emgfit` is tailored to the needs of analyzing high-precision time-of-flight mass spectra.
-This being said, both the selection of hyper-exponentially-modified Gaussian (Hyper-EMG) peak shapes as well as the implemented statistical techniques could be used as valuable tools for analyzing a variety of spectroscopic data sets.
+However, both the available selection of hyper-exponentially-modified Gaussian (Hyper-EMG) line shapes as well as the implemented statistical techniques could be used as powerful tools for analyzing spectroscopic data sets from a variety of fields.

 The peak and spectrum classes